-GOAL VALUE STATEMENT TARGET By 2030, the Msunduzi 6.2 By 2030, Msunduzi will 6.2.1 100% effective administration Municipality is a financially have a civil society that complying with its legal mandates. sound and well governed actively participates in, and 6.2.2 Effective fleet management to ensure institution, delivering on its contributes to, sound decision resource availability for service delivery. legislative mandates and making, ensuring greater 6.2.3 To maximize the disaster resilience offering residents of the accountability of Councillors of Msunduzi through coordination of all Municipality value for their rates and Officials. pre-disaster risk reduction - as well as payments. post disaster response activities within a framework of sustainable development.
+TARGET 6.2.1 100% effective administration complying with its legal mandates.
+6.2.2 Effective fleet management to ensure resource availability for service delivery.
+6.2.3 To maximize the disaster resilience of Msunduzi through Municipality value for their rates payments. ensuring greater accountability of coordination of all pre-disaster risk reduction - as well as post disaster response activities within a framework of sustainable development.
+VALUE STATEMENT 6.2 By 2030, Msunduzi will have a civil society that actively participates in, and contributes to, sound decision making, ensuring greater accountability o Councillors and Officials.
+GOAL By 2030, the Msunduzi Municipality is a financially sound and well governed institution, delivering on its legislative mandates and offering residents of the Municipality value for their rates payments.

-TABLE 106: FLEET MANAGEMENT BUDGET 2022-23 TO 2024-25
+TABLE 103: FLEET MANAGEMENT BUDGET 2021-22 TO 2023-24